moneytech/cadex-os/README.md

 #### Building the OS

-If you are building on a Linux-x86 machine and have the QEMU virtual machine installed:
+If you are building on a Linux-x86 machine and have the QEMU installed, run:

 ```
 git clone https://github.com/opencreeck/Cadex-OS-Official